worlddemocrats/academy/CONTRIBUTING.md

 Here are a few guidelines to keep in mind when contributing:

-- **Respect the purpose of this project:** The goal of the World Academy of Politics is to provide free, high-quality political education.
-Any resources or changes you propose should support this goal.
+- **Promote Open Access Education**: Our mission is to curate and share educational resources that are freely accessible online.
+When suggesting content, please ensure it is available to the public at no cost and aligns with our commitment to open access education.

-- **Keep content neutral and fact-based:** Politics can be a sensitive topic.
-Please ensure that any content you contribute is neutral, fact-based, and respectful of different viewpoints.
+- **Uphold Quality Standards**: Our objective is to provide top-tier political education.
+Content contributions should be well-written, meticulously researched, and demonstrably beneficial for learning purposes.

-- **Maintain high standards:** We aim to provide high-quality education.
-Please ensure any content you contribute is well-written, well-researched, and valuable for learning.
+- **Endorse Objective and Fact-Based Content**: Politics often incites passionate debates.
+We ask that your contributions remain neutral, grounded in facts, and respectful of diverse perspectives to maintain a balanced and informative learning environment.

 ## Submitting a Contribution